 Thou hadst a voice whose sound was like the sea:

 So didst thou travel on life’s common way,

 The lowliest duties on herself did lay.

 Wordsworth eulogizes Milton in the sestet of ‘London, 1802’.
 The poet compares Milton’s soul to a star that stood out from all others in the sky.
 His voice is compared to the sound of the sea, compelling and inspiring in nature.
-Further, Milton’s goodness and the sense of freedom is compared to “the naked heaven.”
-These qualities of Milton helps to demonstrate the devoted religious life led by him while living the ordinary life as everyone.
-The humble nature of Milton despite the godly traits as presented by Wordsworth is given in the last line.
-By contrasting the characteristics of Milton being a successful poet and a simple man, Wordsworth tries to demonstrate, his countrymen the ideal life one must lead.
+Further, Milton’s goodness and the sense of freedom are compared to “the naked heaven.”
+These qualities of Milton help to demonstrate the devoted religious life led by him while living an ordinary life as everyone.
+The humble nature of Milton despite the godly traits presented by Wordsworth is given in the last line.
+By contrasting the characteristics of Milton being a successful poet and a simple man, Wordsworth tries to demonstrate, to his countrymen the ideal life one must lead.